Small But Great Greek Islands for Your Vacation

 The Greek Nike: Winged Victory of Samothrace today on show in the Louvre.

-Unlike most of the Cyclades islands, Samothrace is green, really green with dense forests, towering cliffs, hidden waterfalls, healing natural springs (vathres), secluded hamlets, and white-sand beaches with emerald-green waters.
+Unlike most of the small Greek islands and particularly of the Cyclades islands, Samothrace is green, really green with dense forests, towering cliffs, hidden waterfalls, healing natural springs (vathres), secluded hamlets, and white-sand beaches with emerald-green waters.
 I think I’ve said enough to give the picture of paradise and it is!
 Legend has it that Samothrace possesses healing powers because it was the sanctuary of the great gods.
 Zeus, the king of the gods, was said to have watched over the events of the Trojan War from here.

 ►Best time to visit: June, July or September